 - Multiply the LEA’s revised (if no revision, use the same ADA as above) 2009–10 annual ADA (adjusted by 1.04446) by the new 2009–10 rates of $111.718824433 for the unrestricted lottery apportionment and $16.98857688 for the Proposition 20 apportionment.
 This total is the amount that the LEA should have received for the 2009–10 fiscal year.

 - The difference between the two calculations is the ADA adjustment amount for the 2009–10 fiscal year.

 - Accounts Receivable Balance: This amount represents the balance of any accounts receivable due to the State from a LEA.

 - Paid Amount: This total reflects the actual amount paid by the SCO, including the first quarter apportionment and any prior year adjustments.

 - Non-Proposition 20: The use of non-Proposition 20 lottery funds is unrestricted.
 However, pursuant to Government Code Section 8880.5, LEAs must use this lottery funding exclusively for the education of pupils and may not use this revenue for the acquisition of real property, construction of facilities, financing of research, or other non-instructional purposes.

 - Proposition 20: Proposition 20 lottery funding is restricted for the purchase of instructional materials.
 California Education Code Section 60010 defines instructional materials.

 The Department requests that county superintendents of schools inform LEAs immediately of this apportionment.
-If you have any questions regarding the lottery apportionment, please contact Stel Cordano, Fiscal Consultant, at 916-327-0378 or by e-mail at firstname.lastname@example.org.
+If you have any questions regarding the lottery apportionment, please contact Stel Cordano, Fiscal Consultant, by phone at 916-327-0378 or by e-mail at firstname.lastname@example.org.

 Scott Hannan, Director